tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 Rukhanka Hybrid
 ~~~~~~~~~~~~

-NPCs animated with `Rukhanka Animation System <https://assetstore.unity.com/packages/tools/animation/rukhanka-ecs-animation-system-241472>`_, but have hybrid monobehaviour collider & rigidbody to control or interact pedestrian in familliar way.
+NPCs animated with `Rukhanka Animation System <https://assetstore.unity.com/packages/tools/animation/rukhanka-ecs-animation-system-241472>`_, but have hybrid monobehaviour collider & rigidbody to control or interact pedestrians in a familliar way.

 How To Create
 """"""""""""""